 Hillary Clinton and Bernie Sanders are likely counting their lucky stars to have the backing of these celebrities.

-Big names like Katy Perry, Beyonce and Lena Dunham are ready for Hillary, while stars like Neil Young, Rosario Dawson and Sarah Silverman are backing Bernie Sanders.
+Big names like Katy Perry, Beyonce and Lena Dunham are ready for Hillary, while stars like Neil Young, Rosario Dawson and Justin Long are backing Bernie Sanders.

 Scroll through to see who's team Hillary and who's team Bernie this debate season.